G4te-Keep3r/thermostat/README.md

 init_command="set global time_zone='+00:00'"

-Without that being in cnf, it is messed up with every reboot.
+Without that being in cnf, it is messed up with every reboot. ***this fixes a reboot, but not a power loss it seems.
+Just fyi***

 # MAIN TODOs